Biden answers inflation query by calling Fox reporter SOB

 Doocy called out, “Do you think inflation is a political liability ahead of the midterms?”

 Biden responded with sarcasm, “It’s a great asset — more inflation.”
-Then he shook his head and added, “What a stupid son of a [expletive].”
+Then he shook his head and added, “What a stupid son of a bitch.”

 His comments were captured on video and by the microphone in front of him.
 Doocy laughed it off in a subsequent appearance on his network, joking, “Nobody has fact-checked him yet and said it’s not true.”